-In the context of derivative-free least-squares problems where exact function values are available, various deterministic approaches based on globalization of the Gauss-Newton method have been studied.
-The algorithms developed in the derivative-free community are mostly of trust-region type, and rely on building models that satisfy the so-called fully linear property, which requires the introduction of a so-called criticality step to guarantee its satisfaction throughout the algorithmic process~\cite{CCartis_LRoberts_2017, HZhang_ARConn_2012,HZhang_ARConn_KScheinberg_2010,SMWild_2017}.
-The recent DFO-GN algorithm~\cite{CCartis_LRoberts_2017} was equipped with a complexity result, showing a bound of the same order than derivative-free trust-region methods for generic functions~\cite{RGarmanjani_DJudice_LNVicente_2016}.
-As for general problems, considering random models is a possible way of relaxing the need for accuracy at every iteration.
-A Levenberg-Marquardt algorithm based in this idea was proposed in~\cite{EBergou_SGratton_LNVicente_2016}, motivated by problems from data assimilation.
-The authors of~\cite{EBergou_SGratton_LNVicente_2016} proposed an extension of the classical LM algorithm that replaces the gradient of the objective function by a noisy estimate, that is accurate only with a certain probability.
-Using similar arguments than for the trust-region case~\cite{ASBandeira_KScheinberg_LNVicente_2014}, almost-sure global convergence to a first-order stationary point was established.
+In the context of derivative-free least-squares problems with exact function values, various deterministic approaches based on globalization of the Gauss-Newton method have been studied.
+The algorithms developed in the derivative-free community are mostly of trust-region type, and rely on building models that satisfy the so-called fully linear property, which requires the introduction of a so-called criticality step to guarantee its satisfaction throughout the algorithmic process~\cite{CCartis_LRoberts_2019, HZhang_ARConn_2012,HZhang_ARConn_KScheinberg_2010,SMWild_2017}.
+The recent DFO-GN algorithm~\cite{CCartis_LRoberts_2019} was equipped with a complexity result with a bound of the same order as derivative-free trust-region methods for generic functions~\cite{RGarmanjani_DJudice_LNVicente_2016}.
+As for general problems, random models emerged as a way of relaxing the need for accuracy at every iteration.
+A Levenberg-Marquardt algorithm based in this idea was proposed by Bergou et al~\cite{EBergou_SGratton_LNVicente_2016}, motivated by problems from data assimilation: this method extends the classical Levenberg-Marquardt scheme by replacing the gradient of the objective function with a noisy estimate that is only accurate in probability.
+Using reasoning similar to the trust-region case~\cite{ASBandeira_KScheinberg_LNVicente_2014}, almost-sure global convergence to a first-order stationary point was established.